-"Relationships do not have a prescribed format," Walfish says.
+According to Walfish, every relationship is unique, and the right time and place for assertiveness will depend on the couple.
 "The lovely thing—and the challenging thing—about relationships is that they have to be co-created.
-It takes two willing partners to make a relationship work.
-And what feels good to one may not feel good to the other.
-Those things have to be talked about, worked out, and mutually agreed upon or adjusted to in compromise."
+It takes two willing partners to make a relationship work," says Walfish.
+"And what feels good to one may not feel good to the other.
+Those things have to be talked about, worked out, and mutually agreed upon, or adjusted to in compromise," she continues.

 Like most things, being assertive comes with practice.
 If you had a passive, passive-aggressive, or aggressive caregiver growing up, it may be harder for you to be assertive, says Gray.
 He adds that some cultures encourage passive communication, while others promote a more aggressive communication style.
 These factors, however, are all the more reason to learn the valuable skill of being assertive.
 You will be met with increased self-esteem and a greater sense of inner peace, plus healthier relationships.